khalidharun/2048/README.md

 # 2048 Game

-A Python implementation of the popular 2048 puzzle game using Tkinter for the graphical interface.
+A Python implementation of the popular 2048 puzzle game using Pygame for the graphical interface.

 ## Description

 2048 is a single-player sliding tile puzzle game.
 The game's objective is to slide numbered tiles on a grid to combine them and create a tile with the number 2048.
+This implementation uses Pygame for smooth graphics and responsive controls.

 ## Game Mechanics